Gamify-IT/docs/adr/web-styles-2022-05-12.md

 ## Result

 - Bootstrap
-- a lot of knowledge existing, integration with vue
+- a lot of existing knowledge, integration with vue